-‘I realise now that, while I was locking my front door, I was trying to give a rest to all the stories and memories, impalpable and yet so rooted in me, to distance my self from emotions I was very attached to, probably dependent, for my own good.
-It was incredibly painful.
+‘I realise now that, while I was locking at my front door for the last time, I was trying to give a rest to all the voices and memories that had been echoing in my mind for years.
 In the car I wished we would had never arrived to the destination.
 My train was at 11 pm.
-I laid down on my semi crashed bunk bed, in a packed compartment full of foreign suitcases and people, after saying goodbye to everybody.
-As soon as the train began moving, riding faster and faster out of the sight, the station and the city, I started to relax.
+I laid down on my semi crashed bunk bed, in a packed compartment full of foreign suitcases, voices and smells after having said goodbye to everybody.
+As soon as the train began moving, riding faster out of the sight, the station and the city, I started to relax.
 I was feeling better and relieved somehow.
 I was by my own.
 I fell asleep’.

-My life as a bush is a video project that started in 2015 as a spontaneous act and with an epiphany.
+My life as a bush is a video project that I started in 2015.
 It was during an intense, weird, difficult and great period of my life.
-It was another moment of transition.
 It roots in my long-term empathy and familiarity with nature.
 Since I started to suffer by panic attacks, nature has been the place where I feel at peace and not alone, a life presence that has allowed me to think about the future and helped me to breath when I could not.